 Elevation Mode – Determines how to show the elevations values; either as Absolute Elevations, or Relative Elevations from the Base Elevation.

 Max # of coloring intervals – Determines the number of color intervals used to color the point color if the Coloring Mode is High/Low.

 Base Elevation – If you check this option, the value specifies the base elevation from which the High/Low or Cut/Fill areas are measured.
 If you uncheck this option, the base elevation is halfway between the highest and lowest elevation in the selected area.

 Once you have your desire settings, click apply.
-The debris filter dialog and heat map settings dialog will open, and you analysis will display over your pointcloud.
+The debris filter dialog and heat map settings dialog will open, and you analysis will display over your point cloud.
 You can close out the debris filter dialog and heatmap settings dialog.
-You can access these dialogues again through the layer selection drop down menu found in the inspector toolbar edit button.
+You can access these dialogues again through the layer selection drop down menu found in the Builder Toolbar Edit button.

 Use the export feature in the builder tab to export the map as a .xyz file.
-Once exported, you can open the .xyz file in Recap, save it as an RCP file, and then append it into your Navisworks project.
+Open the file in Recap and save it as an RCP file.
+Next, append it into your Navisworks project.